 Add a few drops of essential oil to handfuls of shredded paper.
 Then add the scented paper into small muslin bags to use as sachets.
 You can also use a coffee filter or cheesecloth if you don't have muslin bags.

 Pack stuff with it

-Pack handfuls of shredded paper into plastic zip to lock bags and place in a box intended for shipping.
+Pack handfuls of shredded paper into plastic zip-to-lock bags and place them in a box intended for shipping.
 Your recipient can then reuse the plastic storage bags and compost or recycle the shredded paper.

 Make DIY Fire Starters

 Use shredded paper to make DIY fire starters.
 Use them in your fireplace or when you go camping to make starting a fire much easier.

 The same week I started my home office decluttering project, my bird laid more eggs.
 So, she got a nice plastic tub of shredded paper to play in as a nest box.
 Of course, she really had no interest in the eggs and just wanted to play in the paper but she still had a good time.